deadlyvipers/dojo_rules/introduction.md

-Hello my name is jacekelgda
+Hello my name is jacekelgda and I like JavaScript path on codeschool.